Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 How do I transfer my case to Boulder County?

-• Contact your current state or county and provide proof of your new Boulder County, CO address.
-Request your case be transferred to Boulder County.
+Contact your current county and share proof of your new address in Boulder County.
+Ask them to transfer your case here.

 What happens after the interview?

-• information on assets (cars, property you own, bank accounts, retirement accounts, etc.).
+• Your assets (cars, property, bank accounts, retirement accounts)

 Where do I find forms?